foxbow/mixplay/README.md

 * URL stream play
 * playlist support
 * Name/Artist guessing by path if no MP3 Tag info is available
+* MP3 tag suport with guessing mechanism on missing tags

+### Planned
+* native MP3 streaming (depends on more recent libmp3/libout)
+* serve stream (unlikely but desireable)

+## mixplay
+console based based player based on mixplayd but not a front-end.

 ### Parameters
 * -d <file>  : List of names to exclude [mixplay.dnp]